 Our secondary schools told us they wanted more competitive opportunities for students.
-We listened to them and in 2011 introduced an under 13s hard ball tournament: ‘Chance to Compete’.
+We listened to them and in 2011 introduced the Chance to Compete competition.

 Many state schools wouldn't previously enter national or local competitions, fearing teams from private schools would embarrass them.

-Now, a number of them take part in a series of regional matches played in each County, with the winner going through to a regional quarter final.
+Now, a number of them take part in a series of regional matches played in each County, with the winner going through to a regional quarter-final.
 The four winners of the regional finals qualify for the Finals Day in September.

 Children have enjoyed an unforgettable experience, playing matches at a County Ground, under floodlights, with an announcer calling out their names as they go into bat or bowl.